Aliases for EIF4EBP1 Gene

 GeneCards Summary for EIF4EBP1 Gene

 EIF4EBP1 (Eukaryotic Translation Initiation Factor 4E Binding Protein 1) is a Protein Coding gene.
-Diseases associated with EIF4EBP1 include large intestine adenocarcinoma and tracheal cancer.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include translation initiation factor binding and eukaryotic initiation factor 4E binding.
+Diseases associated with EIF4EBP1 include Tuberous Sclerosis and Rhabdomyosarcoma.
+Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and Phospholipase D signaling pathway.
+Gene Ontology (GO) annotations related to this gene include translation initiation factor binding and eukaryotic initiation factor 4E binding.
 An important paralog of this gene is EIF4EBP2.

 Repressor of translation initiation that regulates EIF4E activity by preventing its assembly into the eIF4F complex: hypophosphorylated form competes with EIF4G1/EIF4G3 and strongly binds to EIF4E, leading to repress translation.
 In contrast, hyperphosphorylated form dissociates from EIF4E, allowing interaction between EIF4G1/EIF4G3 and EIF4E, leading to initiation of translation.
 Mediates the regulation of protein translation by hormones, growth factors and other stimuli that signal through the MAP kinase and mTORC1 pathways.